Skip to main content

 EXSS 288 Emergency Care of Injuries and Illness (3)

-Recommended preparation, EXSS 175.
+Recommended preparation, EXSS 175 or 155.
 Theory and practice of basic first aid, cardiopulmonary resuscitation, and the acute care of athletic injuries.

 EXSS 322 Fundamentals of Sport Marketing (3)